lior-abadi/slicing-image-nft/README.md

 2) Set the **offset** the same as the **nftGeneration.py** program.
 3) Make sure that the loaded image under the line 9 is the same as the sliced image from before.
 4) Load the vertical an horizontal lines created in lines 18 and 19.
 5) Run.

+### nftAddCoordinateNumber.py
+1) Make sure that the input path of the image is the one with the horizontal and vertical lines (in line 9)
+2) Select a fontSize and fontType
+3) Under each generator (vertical and horizontal) there are **adjustmentFactors** that will help you match each number with the available space between rows and columns
+4) You can add and tweak the **if statement** within each generator to adjust a specific number acording your needs as well as each **adjustmentFactor**.
+5) Run.